-Ovarian cancer refers to the abnormal growth of cells in the ovaries, which are an important part of the female reproductive system.
+Ovarian cancer is the abnormal growth of cells in the ovaries, which are an important part of the female reproductive system.
 Ovaries are two small glands, located on either side of the uterus.
 They help produce female sex hormones and store or release eggs.
 An ovarian tumor is it is the eighth most common type of cancer among women.
 It is the fifth most common cause of cancer deaths in women around the world.
 Ovarian cancer can be life-threatening if not diagnosed and treated on time, however, the chances of survival are great in the case of early diagnosis.

 Ovarian cancer forms when normal ovarian cell growth fails, and there is an uncontrolled growth of cells.
 Most of the ovarian cancers arise from the lining cells (epithelium) of the ovary.
 The ovarian tumor can metastasize and spread to other organs of the body.